verygoodmarketing/kind-sunflower/src/pages/about.md

 ---
-title: About
-subtitle: &desc >-
-  There are a lot of businesses doing the same thing you are.
-To catch attention you have to think abou things differently.
-description: *desc
-img_path: &img /images/about.jpg
+img_path: /images/about.jpg
-image: *img
-imageType: ""
 menus:
   secondary:
     title: About Us
     weight: 1
+imageType: ''
+title: About
+subtitle: >-
+  There are a lot of businesses doing the same thing you are.
+To catch attention you have to think about things differently.
 template: page
+image: /images/about.jpg
+description: >-
+  There are a lot of businesses doing the same thing you are.
+To catch attention you have to think abou things differently.
 ---

 Very Good Marketing Co. is a small marketing company based out of Hartselle, AL. The name